Ambati Rambabu

 He entered politics with Indian National Congress.
 He was elected the Member of the Legislative Assembly from Repalle constituency during 1989–94, and later served as the chairman of Andhra Pradesh Industrial Infrastructure Corporation during 2005–09.
 After the death of Y. S. Rajasekhara Reddy, he continued his support of Reddy's son Y. S. Jagan Mohan Reddy.
 In July 2010, he was suspended from the Indian National Congress.
 In March 2011, he joined Jagan's newly-founded YSR Congress Party and has been a spokesperson for that party.

 Early life and education

 Ambati Rambabu was born to AVSR Anjaneyulu and Venkata Subbamma in Repalle, Andhra Pradesh.
 He completed law education from the Nyaya Vidya Parishath Law College at Visakhapatnam in 1986.
 He practiced briefly as an advocate in his early career.
 He acted in an obscure film during his younger years before moving on to politics.
+After entering politics, he played a guest role in Tholakeni Pitta.

 Political career

 Indian National Congress

 Ambati started his political career with Indian National Congress.
 He was appointed the legal cell convener of the Guntur District Congress Party in 1988, president of the District Youth Congress in 1994 and as the chairman of the Non-Conventional Energy Resources Development Corporation.

 In the 1989 Andhra Pradesh Legislative Assembly elections from Repalle constituency, he contested as a Congress party candidate and won as the MLA.
 However, he lost the 1994 and 1999 elections to Telugu Desam Party's (TDP) Mummaneni Venkata Subbaiah.

 He was the chairman of Andhra Pradesh Industrial Infrastructure Corporation (APIIC) from 2005 until 2007 during the chief ministership of Y. S. Rajasekhara Reddy.
 He was also the general secretary of Andhra Pradesh Congress Committee (APCC).